AsieduDevelopmentHub/SentraCore/docs/setup/dashboard_setup.md

 Verify:
 - the engine is running
-- firewall rules are not blocking local connections
+- firewall rules are not blocking local communication
-- engine and dashboard versions are compatible
+- dashboard and engine versions are compatible

 ---

-## Flutter Build Fails
+## Flutter Build Issues

 Run: